How to Retouch Fly-Away Hair in Portrait Photos

 Step 5: Add Noise

 Surface Blur usually removes all the noise (grain) in an image.
-This lack of texture can the effect by being too smooth.
+This lack of texture can ruin the effect by being too smooth.
 We’ll need to add noise in a dosage that matches the rest of the image.

 Add noise to match retouched area to rest of imageAdd noise to match retouched area to rest of imageAdd noise to match retouched area to rest of image

-I zoomed in by 330% to in more detail the differences between the retouched and untouched areas.
+I zoomed in by 330% to show in more detail the differences between the retouched and untouched areas.
 This difference is visible at 100% and will be more obvious with high-ISO photographs or under-exposed images that have been brightened.

 Make sure you’re working on the image on the Surface Blur layer and not the mask by clicking on the thumbnail of the layer.
 Go to Filter > Noise > Add Noise.